 Our masterplans respond to local conditions and client aspirations whilst also promoting universal qualities of environmental harmony, social cohesion and physical beauty.
 True places for people.

-Liesl is our urban design director in Benthuizen studio.
+Liesl is our urban design director in Rotterdam.
 In this short video she tells us about her career in BDP.

 Manchester’s Ordsall Chord is the first asymmetric network arch in the world and required the largest mobile crane in Europe to lift into place – head of transport Peter Jenkins explains the design concept, radical innovation and collaboration behind this major infrastructure project.